The curvature of almost Robinson manifolds: Introduction

 Section \ref{sec-geomexa} is concerned with the geometric applications of the classifications of section \ref{sec-curvature}.
 After a brief review of the geometry associated to a null line distribution, we shift our attention to Robinson manifolds, i.e. Lorentzian manifolds equipped with an integrable almost Robinson structure.
+We distinguish various degrees of integrability in odd dimensions in Definition \ref{def-Robinson-manifold}.
 We recast some of the previous results of the author \cites{Taghavi-Chabert2011,Taghavi-Chabert2012,Taghavi-Chabert2012a,Taghavi-Chabert2013} within the framework of the present $\Sim(m-1,\C)$-invariant classification of the Weyl tensor.
-Proposition \ref{prop-int-cond-Robinson} gives necessary Weyl curvature conditions for the existence of an integrable almost Robinson structure.
+Proposition \ref{prop-int-cond-Robinson} gives necessary Weyl curvature conditions for the existence of a Robinson structure.
 This yields a natural definition of an almost Robinson structure \emph{aligned} with the Weyl tensor - Definition \ref{def-aligned-Rob}.
-We exhibit aligned Robinson structures in the Weyl type G static KK bubble -- Example \ref{exa-static-KK5}.
-Proposition \ref{prop-multi-Rob} and Corollary \ref{cor-multi-int-Rob} establish a relation between a $\Sim(n-2)$-invariant algebraic degeneracy of the Weyl tensor (a `hybrid of Weyl types I and II(c)' in the null alignment formalism) and the existence of infinitely many aligned almost Robinson structures.
+We exhibit aligned Robinson structures in the Petrov type G static KK bubble -- Example \ref{exa-static-KK5}.
+Proposition \ref{prop-multi-Rob} and Corollary \ref{cor-multi-int-Rob} establish a relation between a $\Sim(n-2)$-invariant algebraic degeneracy of the Weyl tensor (a `hybrid of Petrov types I and II(c)' in the null alignment formalism) and the existence of infinitely many aligned almost Robinson structures.

 Based on the notion of algebraically special spacetimes introduced in \cites{Taghavi-Chabert2011,Taghavi-Chabert2012}, a definition of \emph{repeated} aligned almost Robinson structures is given in Definition \ref{defn-alg-sp}.
 The algebraically special condition is then reformulated in the present context in Proposition \ref{prop-alg-sp}.
 Under additional curvature assumptions, this forms the basis of a higher-dimensional version of the Goldberg-Sachs theorem given in the same references, and restated as Theorem \ref{thm-GS}.
-Proposition \ref{prop-multi-special-Rob} establishes a relation between a $\Sim(n-2)$-invariant algebraic degeneracy of the Weyl tensor (a `hybrid of Weyl types II and III(b)' in the null alignment formalism) and the existence of infinitely many repeated aligned almost Robinson structures.
+Proposition \ref{prop-multi-special-Rob} establishes a relation between a $\Sim(n-2)$-invariant algebraic degeneracy of the Weyl tensor (a `hybrid of Petrov types II and III(b)' in the null alignment formalism) and the existence of infinitely many repeated aligned almost Robinson structures.